Yubico/arkg-rfc/draft-bradleylundberg-cfrg-arkg.md

     Output consists of the shared secret `k` on success, or an error otherwise.

-  `ikm` is an opaque octet string of a suitable length as defined by the KEM instance.
+  `ikm` is an opaque octet string of a suitable length as defined by the ARKG instance.
   `k`, `c` and `info` are opaque octet strings of arbitrary length.
   The representation of `pk` is defined by the protocol that invokes ARKG.
   The representation of `sk` is an undefined implementation detail.